Ever feel down and discourage? Do you wonder if all the effort you’ve putting is worth it? Should you just let go of your dreams?

 3. Show Kindness To Yourself

 Gosh my thoughts towards myself can get harsh at times!
-Anyone else noticed that about themselves?
+Anyone else noticed that?

 Why did I think I could even do this?
 I fail at everything, so I’m going to fail at this.
 No one else seems to be having as much trouble as I am making progress!
 And on and on…